Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Then install it like any other Omeka plugin and follow the config instructions.

-This plugin is compatible with Omeka 2.1.
-To make this release compatible with Omeka 2.0, a two lines patch should be applied on one file of Omeka core.
+To make this release compatible with versions of Omeka earlier than 2.0.4, a two lines patch should be applied on one file of Omeka core.
 For more information, see the accepted commit [get_derivative_filename].
 Or simply update the line 269 of the file `application/models/File.php` (function `getDerivativeFilename()`): replace `$filename = basename($this->filename);` with    `$filename = $this->filename;`.